New to Accessibility? Start Here.Published on

 Together we’ll look at what that involves so you can get started on this important journey.

 Get to know the laws.

-According to the ADA website, the act is, “.. a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.”
+According to the ADA National Network, the act is “…a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.”

-This law prohibits discrimination on the basis of disability for all federal agencies, programs that receive federal assistance, and all contractors engaged in business with federal agencies.
-The law pertains to employment, education, removal of physical and communication barriers, information communication and technology (ICT), and government procurement.
+This law prohibits discrimination based on disability.
+The Rehabilitation Act covers employment, education, removal of barriers, information communication and technology (ICT), and government procurement.

 Look for reasonable modifications.

 If you have a physical location, it’s important to ensure everyone has access.
 Survey your organization’s structure both inside and outside for possible barriers that could be turning away clients.

 Ask yourself, is there enough open space that it’s easy to navigate?
 Is there an alternative to stairs such as a ramp or elevator that people with mobility disabilities can use?
 Also, can everyone reach and use the bathroom’s toilets, sinks, and towel dispensers?